core-wg/core-responses/draft-bormann-core-responses.md

 control considerations for non-confirmable multicast messages apply unchanged.

+The draft {{?I-D.ietf-core-observe-multicast-notifications}} provides a concrete way of communicating such a setup.

 ## Respond-To option

 What has been called "configured request" here may also be triggered